 Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

-As the role of the office continues to morph, the way enterprises measure the value of their spaces has shifted.
+As the role of the office continues to evolve, the way enterprises measure the value of their spaces has shifted.
 Matt Harris, Workplace Technologies Product Manager at Okta said, “Previously our buildings were at capacity all the time.
 We were testing the limits; how can we squeeze every bit of value out of every square foot?
 Now it’s really about maximizing the purpose of the space.”

-For example, with a focus on purpose vs. square footage, when looking at ‘getting back to full capacity’ at Okta, facility managers now analyze how employees are using the space over the course of a week.
+For example, with a focus on purpose vs. square footage, when looking at ‘getting back to full capacity’ facility managers now analyze how employees are using the space over the course of a week.
 Matt explained, “When we have an anomaly coming up by allowing people to register for a space in the office, we don’t have them reserve desks, and we don’t have them book a specific spot.
 We just say, ‘Tell us when you’re coming in and we’re going to tell you when your team is coming in as well.’
 It gives them the guidance to decide, if a lot of my colleagues are going in on Thursday, I’m going in on Thursday too.”

 Having this data enables Okta to level up other operational services like food and parking, to meet employees where they are.